Peter Tomlinson: Later broadcasting

 After leaving ATV in 1979 he joined Beacon Radio in Wolverhampton and the Black Country.
 He later became managing director and a presenter of Saga Radio's West Midlands station.

 During the 1980s he was heard providing the voice-over on Central Independent Television's popular quiz show Blockbusters.

-In 2022, Peter joined the presentation team at the online easy listening radio station Serenade Radio (www.serenade-radio.com) hosting a show every Sunday afternoon.
+In 2022, Peter Tomlinson joined the presentation team at the online easy listening radio station Serenade Radio, where he presents a weekly programme on Sunday afternoons.
+He has also hosted a number of special series for the station, including Radio Heroes, which profiled notable British radio presenters such as Alan Dell, Benny Green, David Jacobs, Desmond Carrington, Hubert Gregg, and Jack Jackson, and Those Academy Award Years, focusing on songs nominated for the Academy Award for Best Original Song.

 High Sheriff of the West Midlands

 At a ceremony in the Queen Elizabeth II Law Courts in Birmingham in April 2007, Tomlinson was named the new High Sheriff of the West Midlands.
 He said "I feel very honoured to be asked to become the High Sheriff of one of the busiest shrievalties in the country.
 I am looking forward to serving my country and making a difference where I can."

 Worcestershire County Council

 Peter Tomlinson was elected as a councillor on 16 August 2016 on Worcestershire County Council after a by-election following the death of the incumbent Maurice Broomfield.
 He represents the Ombersley Division of the county.
 At the Annual Meeting of the Council held on 16 May 2019 he was elected Chairman of the county (equivalent to Mayor) and became its first citizen for the year following.